+The RBI Leagues focus on baseball and softball instruction and also have a competitive nature.
+Participants have the opportunity to capitalize on their learned skills during true game situations.
 In addition to the traditional RBI Leagues, the program supports three All-star teams - a Junior (13-15 years) and Senior (16-18 years) boys baseball team and a girls softball team (15-18 years).
 These teams travel and compete in MLB sponsored local and regional RBI competitions for the opportunity to play in the RBI World Series held each year in August.

 The RBI Leagues are sponsored by Turkey Hill.